This guide will help you quickly get started with Semly and understand how to analyze your brand’s visibility in AI answers.

 it’s better to use a natural question:

-“I’m looking for a store where I can order modern, minimalist living room furniture with delivery and assembly included.
-Where’s the best place to look for it?”
+I’m looking for a store where I can order modern, minimalist living room furniture with delivery and assembly.
+Where’s the best place to look for it?

-In this view you can see:
+In this view you can check data for a selected period:

-number of mentions of the competitor
+the number of mentions of a competitor

-joint mentions
+shared mentions

 prompts where you both appear together